 Have you ever seen dreams come true?
 Have you ever asked, “How can I make a difference in the world?”
 The Ministerial Intern Scholarship Program is truly a dream come true that is making a profound difference.

 Over the past few years, our former SNU President, Dr. Loren Gresham, had been dreaming of ways to equip better pastors for the Church of the Nazarene.
 In addition to building a great faculty in the School of Theology and Ministry to train our pastors educationally, he has wanted to provide assistance in the areas of practical training as well as financial assistance for ministerial students.
 The Ministerial Intern Program helps to fulfill these dreams.

 Initiated in 1996, this program helps Nazarene ministerial students receive practical ministry experience throughout their college experience.
 In return, the interns receive scholarship money for the ministry hours that they work.

-- 40 first-year interns invest 5 hours of ministry per week in a local church and receive a $3500 scholarship.
+- First-year interns invest in a local church and receive a $3500 scholarship.

 - Second-year interns invest in a local church and receive a $4500 scholarship.

-- 15 third-year interns invest 12 hours of ministry per week in a local church and receive a $5500 scholarship.
+- Third-year interns invest in a local church and receive a $5500 scholarship.

-- 12 fourth-year interns invest 15 hours of ministry per week in a local church and receive a $6500 scholarship.
+- Fourth-year interns invest in a local church and receive a $6500 scholarship.

 The purpose of this program is three-fold: